McGill-ECSE321-Fall2019/project-group-10/README.md

   <li>
     <ol>
       <li> First, we must change the email location.
 Make your way into the file JavaEmail.java with this path -> /Project-Backend/src/test/java/ca/mcgill/ecse321/project/service/TestObjects.java
-      <li> Open the file and make your way to line 96.
-This is where the tutor is created and a random email is set.
+      <li> Open the file and make your way to line 51.
+This is where the tutor email is set.
 Replace the dummy email with your own, save the file, rerun the spring server and then run the testObject test as seen in the instructions below.
       <li> You have now created a tutor with your email.
 Run the appliction Frontend as instructed below.
 Sign in with username: cmc and password: dogs (quick access opposed to making a new account), click on create session and choose the tutor who's email you just changed.
 Confirm session creation and you should receive an email from project-group-10.
     </ol>
   </li>